dray01/dsphinx/_posts/cloud_run_build.rst

 Expanding on this, will look to utilise *Cloud Build* to not only build the Container image but take that image and upload it to *Cloud Registry* and finally deploy the image to *Cloud Run*.

+Below is a ``.yaml`` file that delares this process.

+-  Building the image
+-  Pushing the image to the *Cloud Registry*
+-  Deploying the image to *Cloud Run*

 .. literalinclude:: ../cloudbuild.yaml
    :language: yaml